trustpilot/slack-trustpilot/README.md

 [![Build Status](https://travis-ci.org/trustpilot/slack-trustpilot.svg?branch=master)](https://travis-ci.org/trustpilot/slack-trustpilot)

-Reply to your [Trustpilot](https://www.trustpilot.com/) reviews directly via [Slack](https://slack.com/).
+Read and reply to your [Trustpilot](https://www.trustpilot.com/) reviews directly via [Slack](https://slack.com/).
+Integrate with [Webhook Notifications](https://businessapp.b2b.trustpilot.com/#/webhooks/) to get your reviews posted automatically in public or private channels.

-Trustpilot also provides a hosted version of this project through [Trustpilot Labs](http://blog.trustpilot.com/blog/integrate-trustpilot-reviews-in-slack-another-api-experiment).<br/>Continue here if you prefer your own API integration or would like to customize it.
+Trustpilot also provides a hosted version of this project through [Trustpilot Labs](https://businessapp.b2b.trustpilot.com/#/labs/slack/).<br/>Continue here if you prefer your own API integration or would like to customize it.

 ## How does it work?